kwiktec/sendts/README.md

 * Sending ts file(s) as a ts udp stream

-* If there is no files to send, it sens the null packet
+* If there is no files to send, it sends the null packet

 * Works with real-time process/threads priorities to provide stability of the stream